 The cost is not scarcity.
 It is the discount Brazil loses when it stops buying Russian barrels.

-Since late 2022, Russian diesel has consistently sold to Brazilian importers between ten and fifteen percent below American product, the regulator found.
+Since late 2022, Russian diesel has sold to Brazilian importers between ten and fifteen percent below American product, the regulator found.
 Replacing those cargoes means paying the premium back.

 The global backdrop makes that premium worse.
 Middle East disruption had already tightened refined-fuel supply, and the announcement pushed European diesel refining margins to their highest level in more than a decade.